YametDev/InterviewFront/README.md

-# Interview
+# JobSeeker
-Website where you can post and review interview questions and answers
+Website where you can manage your applied applications and analyze them.